 Side Effects of Gamma Knife Radiosurgery

 While the potential side effects often associated with traditional surgery are avoided, such as infection, incision/surgical site pain, swelling, etc., Gamma Knife radiosurgery can have some potential side effects.
-Some of these appear shortly after the procedure, while others may take longer to spring up.
+Some of these appear shortly after the procedure, while others may take longer to occur.
 Luckily, any side effects of Gamma Knife radiosurgery tend to be mild in comparison to those of their surgical counterparts.

 Immediate Side Effects